Skip to content

 )

-Sample from the posterior predictive on input data x using "glm" prediction type.
+Sample from the posterior functional on input data x using "glm" prediction type.

 Parameters: